Scheduling and Preparing for an Appointment

 1. Go to MyMissouriState and log in.

-3. In the Bear CLAW box near the bottom of the screen, click the TutorTrac link.
+3. In the Bear CLAW channel, select the TutorTrac link.
 You will be taken to the TutorTrac Main Menu.
+(If you access TutorTrac direct, you'll need to log in).

 4. From here, click Search Availability.
 You will then see a drop down menu titled Center.